Daniil-Kost/lemkpg/readme.md

-**lemkpg - CRUD API for quick and simple connection with PostgreSQL DB**
+**lemkpg - CRUD API for quick and simple connection with PostgreSQL DB via sync or async way**

 **Installation**